 3. Lake Bogoria, Kenya

 Flamingos are the biggest draw to the lake, with plenty of tours taking bird-watchers on the adventure of a lifetime.
 Flamingos are generally present at Lake Borgoia year-round, but May to August is the best time to visit to avoid wet weather and dust.
 During this window, both visibility and ground conditions will make the whole experience memorable for all the right reasons.
+I was excited for this tour as much as I was excited to see birds in the Hawaii a few years back.

 4. Lake Qarun, Egypt